richDsInterview/tc/README.md

 Issues:
 + while this approach can deal with scaling, other image modifications (rotations, translations, blurring, the addition of noise, scaling, cropping) are not dealt with.

-When invoked with arguments pointing to the test image and database directory respectively, the python script scaledImageRepetition.py will return if any of the database images is a scaled replica of the test image.
-If this is true, the image will not be added to the Training directory.
+When invoked with arguments pointing to the test image and database directory respectively, and the method keyword "scaled", the python script tc.py will return if any of the database images is a scaled replica of the test image, even if it has been rescaled multiply, introducing aliasing effects.
+If it is a replica to within a threshold value, the image will not be added to the Training directory.

-    python3 scaledImageRepetition.py ../Data_Science_Images/Test/test_image4.jpg ../Data_Science_Images/Training/
+    python3 tc.py Data_Science_Images/Test/test_image4.jpg Data_Science_Images/Training/ scaled
     Matching image found in database directory:  training_image3.jpg  (score:  1.0 ) Match(es) found.
 Not adding

-    python3 scaledImageRepetition.py ../Data_Science_Images/Test/test_image6.jpeg ../Data_Science_Images/Training/
+and

+    python3 tc.py Data_Science_Images/Test/test_image6.jpeg Data_Science_Images/Training/
     No match found.
 Adding test_image6.jpeg to database directory.

 ## Further Thoughts about Scaling